commadelimited/jquery.swipeButton.js/readme.md

 ## Contributing

 You are invited to contribute code and suggestions to this project.
-The more the merrier.
+The more contributors the merrier.

 ## Project Info